 The SLN originates from the lower half of the inferior ganglion of the vagus nerve at the upper part of the carotid triangle.
 It is divided into external and internal branches, which are terminal branches in the vagina carotica.
 The internal branch is thicker than the external branch and contains sensory fibers.
-It passes to the piriform recess through the hole in the thyrohyoid membrane with the superior laryngeal artery.
+It passes to the piriform recess through the hole in the thyrohyoid membrane with the superior larvngeal artery.
 It receives sensation from the upper mucosa, including the upper surface of the vocal cords.
 The external branch is the thin branch of the SLN.
 It extends down from behind the sternohyoid muscle together with the superior thyroid artery.
 It initially lies on the inferior pharyngeal constrictor muscle.
 It then pierces this muscle and reaches the cricothyroid muscle.
-It innervates both the inferior pharyngeal constrictor muscle both the inferior pharyngeal constrictor muscle has the cricothyroid muscle together with the cricothyroid muscle.
+It innervates both the inferior pharyngeal constrictor muscle that it pierces and the cricothyroid muscle.
 The only muscle not innervated by the RLN is the cricothyroid muscle.

 The RLN is the last branch of the vagus nerve containing somatomotor fibers.
 It rises up the tracheoesophageal groove.
 Here it is in close proximity with the inner surface of the thyroid gland.
 Along its way, it gives off branches to the pharynx, esophagus and trachea.
 The terminal branch, the inferior laryngeal nerve (ILN), innervates all the muscles of the larynx except the cricothyroid muscle.
 It receives sensation from the mucosa below, including the lower surface of the vocal cords.
-Taste buds, similar to those on the tongue, can be found in small numbers on the back surface of the epiglottis, in the aryepiglottic fold, and sometimes in other areas (8).
+Taste buds, similar to those on the tongue, can be found in small numbers on the back surface of the epiglottis, in the arvepiglottic fold, and sometimes in other areas (8).